jostly/godot-4-rust/README.md

 Create new Godot project in the `godot` subfolder, with the following options:
 - uncheck "Create folder"
 - set "Project name" to an appropriate name
+- set "Version control metadata" to None (to not overwrite .gitignore)